On the fluctuations of Internal DLA on the Sierpinski gasket graph: The outer bound

 \section{The outer bound}

-The improved outer bound is direct consequence from our inner bound: With very little adjustments one can deduce our bound from the results in \cite[Section 3.2]{idlaSG}.
-Since our result can be applied to any inner bound and for the sake of completeness we will quickly sketch this here.
+The improved outer bound is a direct consequence from our inner bound: With very little adjustments one can deduce our bound from the results in \cite[Section 3.2]{idlaSG}.
+Since our result can be applied to any inner bound, and for the sake of completeness, we will quickly sketch this here.

 The idea of the proof is to consecutively stop the particles generating the cluster when leaving balls of growing radius.
-For this we will need a little more general notation than we introduced in Section 1:
+For this we will need a little more general notation than we introduced in Section 1.
+For an already existing cluster $S\subseteq SG$ we define the IDLA cluster after starting a particle in vertex $x$ and stopping upon leaving the set $A$ as